Mathematical Sciences (MAT)

 MAT 421.
 Statistical Methods.
 4 Hours.

 Introductory course for statistical analysis techniques.
 Topics may include review of basic statistics, multiple linear regression, analysis of enumerative data, analysis of variance, multiple comparisons, design of experiments, and analysis of covariance.
 Additional topics may be chosen from principal components, factor analysis, discriminant analysis, and nonparametric tests.
-Course Information: Prerequisite: Intermediate algebra with grade of C or better.
+Course Information: Prerequisites: Intermediate algebra with grade of C or better.

 MAT 431.
 Mathematical Statistics I. 4 Hours.

 Introduction to theory and application of probability models.
 Topics include random variables, mathematical expectation, Chebyshev's inequality, marginal and conditional distribution, independence, probability distributions and their properties, transformation of variables, moment-generating functions, limiting distribution, and central limit theorem.
-Course Information: Prerequisite: MAT 217 with grade of C or better or equivalent.
+Course Information: Prerequisites: MAT 217 with grade of C or better or equivalent.

 MAT 432.
 Mathematical Statistics II.
 4 Hours.

 Introduction to theory and application of statistical inference.
 Topics include sampling distributions, point estimation, including maximum likelihood estimation and the application of criteria such as consistency, unbiasedness, and minimum variance; interval estimation, Baynesian estimation, statistical hypothesis testing, including power functions, Type I and Type II errors, Newman-Pearson lemma, and likelihood ratio tests.
-Course Information: Prerequisite: MAT 431 with grade of C or better.
+Course Information: Prerequisites: MAT 431 with grade of C or better.

 MAT 442.
 Probability Modeling and Computer Simulation.
 4 Hours.

 Explores the principles and concepts of probability theory and introduces computer simulation methodology.
 Topics include fundamental concepts of probability, random variables, random number generators, probability distributions, mathematical expectation, introduction of simulation, concepts in sampling, sampling models, estimation, and discrete event stochastic processes.
-Course Information: Prerequisite: MAT 116 with grade of C or better or equivalent and one semester of programming language.
+Course Information: Prerequisites: MAT 116 with grade of C or better or equivalent and one semester of programming language.

 MAT 444.
 Operations Research Methods.
 4 Hours.

 Quantitative methods necessary for analysis, modeling, and decision making.
 Topics include linear programming, transportation model, network models, decision theory, games theory, PERT-CPM, inventory models, and queueing theory.
 Additional topics may be chosen from integer linear programming, system simulation, and nonlinear programming.
 Course Information: Same as DAT 444 and PAD 431.
-Prerequisite: MAT 332 with grade of C or better.
+Prerequisites: MAT 332 with grade of C or better.

 MAT 491.
 Exit Assessment.
 0 Hours.